-- be either a UK undergraduate student, normally living in England, Northern Ireland or Scotland for the three years immediately before the start of the course and, settled in the UK on the first day of the course, or an EU student
+- Be a UK undergraduate student, normally living in England, Northern Ireland or Scotland for the three years immediately before the start of the course and, 'settled' in the UK on the first day of the course.

 The level of support you receive depends on your household income and the year you start your studies.

 Do you need to apply?

 If you're a full time student you don't need to apply for LFS, we will make our decision based on the information you provide to the Student Loans Company (SLC) when you apply for a loan.
 Both you and your sponsors (usually your parents or partner) will need to give the SLC consent to share your household income with the University.